 A worldwide programme

-Hivos has biogas programmes running in East Africa (Tanzania, Kenya, Uganda), South East Asia (Indonesia, Cambodia) and Central America (Nicaragua).
+Hivos has biogas programmes running in East Africa (Tanzania, Kenya, Uganda) and South East Asia (Indonesia, Cambodia).
 In all these countries we partner with SNV Netherlands Development Organisation for technical assistance.
 We also work closely with the Dutch Ministries of Foreign Affairs, Economic Affairs, Agriculture and Innovation, national governments and rural development NGOs to carry out these programmes.